rekalogika/rekalogika.dev/docs/analytics/99-internals/03-todo.md

 ## Bugs

-* Max and min values do not consider `HasQueryBuilderModifier`
-* Canonicalize grouping column ordering (use alphabetical order?), avoid relying on undefined reflection ordering.
 * Improve `QueryResult` API for consumer usage.
-* Interval objects do not start and end at the proper time.
+* Not all interval objects start and end at the proper time.

 ## Missing Features

 * Metadata caching
-* Disable refresh event dispatching in manual refresh
 * Support for MS SQL Server
 * Configurable event timing (`RefreshClassPropertiesResolver`)
 * Allow customized generation of dirty flag (see `DirtyFlagGenerator`)